-Two models were compared, model 1 with predictors x1+x6 and model 2 which had predictors x5+x8+x10.
-After performing a model summary for each model we found out that in model 1, predictor x6 was insignificant and thus removed it from the model.
-Predictors in model 2 were all significant.
-A log transformation was performed on each model.
+Forward selection and stepwise regression suggested a model containing predictors x1 (displacement) and x6(carburator barrels) would best model gas mileage.
+Backward elimination suggested a model containing predictors x5(rear axle raito), x8(overall length), and x10(weight) would best model gas mileage.
+The two initial models were created: module_1 y = 32.884551 - 0.053148(x1) + 0.959223(x6) and model_2 y = 5.010946 + 2.625031(x5) + 0.211874(x8) – 0.009334(x10).

+Hypothesis testing supported dropping x6 as a predictor from model_1.
+Testing of the regression assumptions determined both model_1r and model_2 did not meet the constant variance assumption and, therefore, needed transformations.

+The two final models chosen for comparison.
+The models were model_1rt y = 3.5933710 – 0.0022069(x1) and model_2t: y = 2.374 + 6.052E-02(x5) + 1.102E-02(x8) – 4.767E-04(x10).
-The summary statistics, specifically the R2adj, of the finalized model 1 and model 2 were compared.

-Model 1 had a R2adj of 0.7873.
-Model 2 had an R2adj of 0.8129.
+The summary statistics, specifically the R2adj, of the finalized model_1rt and model_2t were compared.
+Model_1rt had a R2adj of 0.7873.
+Model_2t had an R2adj of 0.8129.
 Both models exhibited a good fit.
 Additionally, the PRESS statistic was calculated for each model.
-Model 1 had a PRESS statistic of 0.625.
-Model 2 had a PRESS statistic of 0.610.
+Model_1rt had a PRESS statistic of 0.625.
+Model_2t had a PRESS statistic of 0.610.

-Even though model 2 had the better R2adj and the better (lower) PRESS statistic, we recommend model 1 to the client.
+Even though model_2t had the better R2adj and the better (lower) PRESS statistic, we recommend model_1rt to the client.
 The difference between the R2adj values was small in magnitude, as was the difference between the PRESS statistics.
-Model 1 better satisfies the client’s goals of creating a simple model as model one has only one predictor instead of three.
+Model_1rt better satisfies the client’s goals of creating a simple model as model one has only one predictor instead of three.

 Additionally, we decided to calculate the R2 prediction for both the models.
 This is calculated by dividing the PRESS statistic by the Total Sum of Squares (SST).
-The corresponding R2 prediction for model 1 and 2 were 24% and 23% respectively.
+The corresponding R2 prediction for model_1rt and model_2t were 24% and 23% respectively.
 These values tell us how much variability in new observations a model might be able to explain.
-Both R2 prediction values are low however the value for model 1 is slightly higher than that of model 2 indicating that model 1 with displacement as its only predictor has a higher predictive ability than model 2.
+Both R2 prediction values are low however the value for model_1rt is slightly higher than that of model_2t indicating that model_1rt with displacement as its only predictor has a higher predictive ability than model_2t.

-Based on our findings, we concluded that the simpler model one would best satisfy the clients goals of creating a model that fit well and was simple.
+Based on our findings, we concluded that model_1rt, y = 3.5933710 – 0.0022069(x1), would best satisfy the clients goals of creating a model that fit well and was simple.

 Section 5 - Summary of Findings for the Client

-After examining the variables of the full model, we determined that a gas mileage is best related though the variable the displacement (cubic in.)
+After examining the variables of the full model, we determined that a gas mileage is best related though the variable the displacement (cubic in.).
 After running several statistical tests to compare different models, we selected a simple model that describes the interaction between gas mileage (miles/gallon) and displacement (cubic in.).
 Our tests determined that our simple model containing the variable displacement fit the data well.
 A more complex model with additional predictors such as rear axle ratio, overall length, and weight did not provide a significantly better fit to justify the additional complexity of the model.
-Therefore, we recommend model 1 gas mileage = intercept + displacement as the simplest, best fit, first-order model.
+Therefore, we recommend the model y (gas mileage) = 3.5933710 – 0.0022069*x1(displacement), referred to as model_1rt in this report as the simplest, best fit, first-order model.

 References: